LaxarJS/laxar/docs/manuals/flow_and_places.md

 ### Place Patterns

 Each place definition has a non-empty list of URL-patterns, specified under the key `patterns`.
-In the example, the place *entry* has a single pattern (`/`), while the place *details* has two patterns: `/details/:item` with the named parameter *item* filled in by the router, and `/details` which will not set the *item* parameter when navigated to.
+In the example, the place *index* has a single pattern (`/`), while the place *details* has two patterns: `/details/:item` with the named parameter *item* filled in by the router, and `/details` which will not set the *item* parameter when navigated to.
 If no patterns are specified, a place with ID `$some-id` will automatically be assigned the patterns list `[ "/$some-id" ]`, which will only match a slash followed by the exact place ID.

-The syntax for URL patterns ultimately depends on what the router (page.js) deems valid.
+The syntax for URL patterns ultimately depends on what the router (Navigo) deems valid.
 It is *strongly recommended* to always start patterns with a *leading slash*, as relative paths will quickly break down in most setups.
 Also note that each list of patterns should start with a *reversible* pattern, as explained in the next section.
-Note that regular-expression patterns, while in principle supported by page.js, are currently not available for use in a LaxarJS flow definition, both because they are not reversible, and because there is no JSON notation for them.
+Note that regular-expression patterns, while in principle supported by Navigo, are currently not available for use in a LaxarJS flow definition, both because they are not reversible, and because there is no JSON notation for them.

 Apart from its patterns, a place has either a `page` entry, a `redirectTo` or a `redirectToPath` entry.
 The first determines that the corresponding page will be looked up relative to the pages directory of your application and instantiated when entering the place, while the latter makes it a redirect to another place specified by ID or full path, respectively.
-In the example, the place *entry* specifies a redirect to the place *details*, while the place *team* specifies a direct redirec to the path `/details/team`.
+In the example, the place *index* specifies a redirect to the place *details*, while the place *team* specifies a direct redirect to the path `/details/team`.
 You can use redirects to support legacy URLs in your application and to forward them to actual pages, or provide shortcuts for otherwise complex paths.

 Application may also enable *query-strings* using the configuration key `router.query.enabled`.